MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-19-jennifer-clark.md

 - Although our intention was to create a platform to fit parameters for the SAFT EOS, we are equipped to handle other equations of state that can’t be solved explicitly (e.g. Extended UNIQUAC).
 - We added the Peng-Robinson EOS as an example of a non-SAFT EOS.
 - Code Optimization: Implemented options to provide Numba, Cython, or Fortran modules.
-- Shared-Memory Parallelization: Numerous thermodynamic or parametrization calculations can be distributed to multiple nodes for HPC resources.
+- Shared-Memory Parallelization: Numerous thermodynamic or parametrization calculations can be run in parallel with multi cores for HPC resources.

 ## What is Next?